Broceliande

 The seat of Merlin

 On the top of the Val of No Return, a few kilometers away from Merlin’s tomb is what was his seat : a heap of schist stones that have the appearance of a dragons back.
-It is said that Merlin the sorcerer like to lean on these rocks to think about his day and the upcoming plans.
+It is said that Merlin the enchanter like to lean on these rocks to think about his day and the upcoming plans.

 The Rock of False Lovers